Rep. Matt Gaetz just threatened Michael Cohen on Twitter. Did he break the law?

 — Matt Gaetz (@mattgaetz) February 26, 2019

-Immediately, commenters on Twitter raised the question of whether Gaetz had engaged in witness tampering, which is a federal crime.
-Within minutes, Walter Shaub, the former director of the Office of Government Ethics, tweeted out the part of the federal criminal code that could apply.
+Commenters on Twitter immediately raised the question of whether Gaetz had engaged in witness tampering, which is a federal crime.
+Within minutes, Walter Shaub, the former director of the Office of Government Ethics, tweeted out the part of the federal criminal code that could apply:

 See 18 U.S.C. §§ 1512(b), 1515(a)(1)(B).